 Michigan State University is committed to providing equal opportunity for full participation in programs, services, and activities.
 RCPD has compiled resources that promote and advance accessibility across campus.

 MSU strives to employ concepts of universal design to more fully integrate accessibility features in new and existing structures.
 Each year the university sets aside funds for new projects that further the goal of maximizing access to all campus facilities.
-Working closely with The Office of Planning and Budget/Facility Planning (OPB) and other campus units, an active plan for addressing any architectural issues that arise is well underway.
+Working closely with Institutional Space, Planning, and Management and other campus units, an active plan for addressing any architectural issues that arise is well underway.
 We maintain an online suggestion box that invites students, staff, and visitors to identify these architectural issues for improvement.

 Whether seeking a mobility device for short-term loan, looking to upgrade equipment, or in need of spontaneous repair, RCPD has established linkages with local vendors and facilities for assistance.